danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 - [Terraform Provider for Cloud.dk](https://github.com/danitso/terraform-provider-clouddk) 0.3+
 - [Terraform Provider for SFTP](https://github.com/danitso/terraform-provider-sftp) 0.1+

+## Features

+### Cloud Controller Manager

+This module provisions the [Cloud Controller Manager for Cloud.dk](https://github.com/danitso/clouddk-cloud-controller-manager).
+The controller adds support for services of type `LoadBalancer` as well as other important features.

 ## Getting started

 The default cluster configuration has the following specifications, which is only recommended for development purposes: